Kolade-Amire/Kolade-Amire/README.md

 👋 Hi, I’m Kolade Amire
-and I am interested in Android apps development with Kotlin, Ktor, and Spring Boot.
+and I am interested in  Spring Boot, Kotlin, Android and mobile apps development.

 How to reach me - stephamire@gmail.com